gardener/documentation/website/documentation/guides/applications/dockerfile-pitfall.md

 ## Avoid Big Container Images

 Building a small container image will reduce the time needed to start or restart pods.
 An image based on the popular [Alpine Linux project](http://alpinelinux.org/) is much smaller than most distribution based images (~5MB).
-For most popular languages and products, there is usually an official Alpine Linux image, e.g. [golang](https://hub.docker.com/_/golang/), [nodejs](https://hub.docker.com/_/node/), and [postgres](https://hub.docker.com/_/postgres/).
+For most popular languages and products, there is usually an official Alpine Linux image, e.g., [golang](https://hub.docker.com/_/golang/), [nodejs](https://hub.docker.com/_/node/), and [postgres](https://hub.docker.com/_/postgres/).

 ```bash
 $  docker images